-At Eneabba, the new transmission line will connect with another proposed new transmission line to be established by Karara constructed as part of their interim supply arrangements.
+At Eneabba, the new transmission line will connect with the proposed new transmission line to be established by Karara (KML).
 KML's line will emanate from Eneabba and connect at Three Springs before proceeding to the Karara mine site.
-At Three Springs a 330/132kV transformer will be installed.
-Initially this transformer will be used by Karara to source an interim, non-firm supply from the 132kV network until the proposed 330kV transmission line from Neerabup is complete.
-Ultimately the 330/132kV transformer will be used by Western Power to increase electricity supply capacity to the Geraldton region.
+A 330/132kV transformer will be installed at Three Springs to interconnect the existing 132kV network with the new 330kV transmission line.
+Once the 330kV transmission line from Neerabup to Three Springs is operational the 330/132kV transformer will provide increased capacity to Geraldton to meet the underlying load growth needs of the area.